awsdocs/aws-go-developer-guide/doc_source/define-metrics.rst

   :header-rows: 1

   * - Metric
-    - EndToEndLatency
+    - Definition
+    - How to use it

-  * - Definition
+  * - EndToEndLatency
     - Total time for your application to make a call using the AWS SDK, inclusive of retries.
       In other words, regardless of whether it is successful after several attempts, or as soon as a call fails due to an unretriable error.

-  * - How to use it
     - Determine how AWS API calls contribute to your application's overall latency.
       Higher than expected latency may be caused by issues with network, firewall, or other configuration settings, or by latency that occurs as a result of SDK retries.